spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: I've found a bug or issue with Spyder.
 What do I do?

-   You should first follow the steps in our Troubleshooting guide.
+   You should first follow the steps in our :doc:`troubleshooting guide<first-steps>`.
-   If you can't solve your problem, open an issue by following the instructions in our Submit a Report section.
+   If you can't solve your problem, open an issue by following the instructions in our :doc:`submit-a-report` section.

 .. dropdown:: Q: I get an error in the IPython console running my code!
 Help!